bitfragment/digstud/11-file-2-document.md

         <p>Markup minimization (later generalized and formalized in SGML),
         allowed the end-tags to be omitted for the "h1" and "p" elements.

-* "…many desktop publishing methods were in vogue: SGML, Interleaf, LaTex, Microsoft Word, and Troff among many others.
+* "…many desktop publishing methods were in vogue: SGML, Interleaf, LaTeX, Microsoft Word, and Troff among many others.
 Commercial hypertext packages were computer-specific and could not easily take text from other sources; besides, they were far too complicated and involved tedious compiling of text into internal formats to create the final hypertext system… What was needed was something very simple, at least in the beginning" {% cite raggett_history_1998 --file 11-file-2-document %}
 * "The HTML that Tim [Berners-Lee] invented was strongly based on SGML (Standard Generalized Mark-up Language), an internationally agreed upon method for marking up text into structural units such as paragraphs, headings, list items and so on… What SGML does not include, of course, are hypertext links: the idea of using the anchor element with the HREF attribute was purely Tim [Berners-Lee]'s invention" {% cite raggett_history_1998 --file 11-file-2-document %}
 * [View HTML source of this page](view-source:data.html)
 * [Tryit Editor v2.0](http://www.w3schools.com/html/tryit.asp?filename=tryhtml_basic)